hnakamur/rustc-deb/src/doc/trpl/arrays-vectors-and-slices.md

 generics.

 We have now learned all of the most basic Rust concepts.
-We're ready to start building our guessing game, we just need to know one last thing: how to get input from the keyboard.
+We're ready to start building ourselves a guessing game, we just need to know one last thing: how to get input from the keyboard.
 You can't have a guessing game without the ability to guess!